Oluwadamilola-Ajumobi/Data-Cleaning-/README.md

 4)Generating the shape and info of the dataset to know the total number of columns and rows available in the dataset.

+5)Renaming some of the columns for easy access during further processing.

-5)Using isnull().sum() to generate the total number of nulls in each column
+6)Using isnull().sum() to generate the total number of nulls in each column and filling these null values with 0

-6)Considering that I have alot of nulls in my dataset and dropping the columns might affect results, I decided to use the .describe() to generate the statistical values of the dataset in order to use these values to replace the missing values
+7)

+6)